-- The questionnaire asked for the number of hours of training provided to new staff/volunteers during onboarding.
+- The questionnaire asked for the number of hours of training provided to staff/volunteers.
 Responses ranged from 160 on the high end to 40 hours on the low end. - In addition to classroom/online trainings, Crisis Centers reported a range of 16 to 35 hours of call shadowing/apprenticeship.\